tsenying/CarND-Behavioral-Cloning-P3/writeup_report.md

 The steering angle range is -1 to 1, corresponding to -25 to 25 degrees.
 The amount of correction is up for experimentation, too little and car drifts off road, too much and the car over-corrects and swerves off road.
 The correction settled on is 0.2

+The left and right camera images can also be flipped.

 #### Data size
 Using these 2 techniques together, the resulting sample size is 6 times original size.